sigasi/sigasi_insights/content/faq.md

 * Sigasi Studio Plugin is supported when using
   * Eclipse IDE 2021-03 up to and including Eclipse IDE 2022-03
   * Java JRE 11 or 17

+## Which GTK version do I need?

+Sigasi Studio itself has no specific dependency on GTK.
+Eclipse does require a minimum version of GTK.
+The GTK version requirements of Eclipse can be found [here](https://www.eclipse.org/swt/faq.php#gtkstartup).

 ## What are the license server requirements?